InterfacesJ8 Home « Interfaces

 keyword, instead of class

 in the defintion.
-All interface methods are implicitly declared as public
+Up until Java8 all interface methods were implicitly declared as public

 and abstract